djcooke/compendium/_eo_091_enemies/fitter.md

 abilities:
   - name: Allagan Fear
     description: "360 degree gaze AoE"
+  - name: Unholy
+    potency: 2000
+    type: Magic
+    description: "untelegraphed huge pointblank AoE; only used out of combat"
 notes:
-  - "Also has a huge out of combat AoE - be careful around these!"
+  - "As of patch 6.35, a bug in the game sometimes causes the Unholy cast bar and effect to be hidden when the Lethargy protomander is active.
+Be VERY CAREFUL when using Lethargy on these floors!"
 ---